icarecti/chatgpt_macro_for_texstudio/README.md

   - by clicking on `raw` -> Save as...
 (Ctrl + S)
 - Import it into TeXstudio.
   -  Macros -> Edit Macros... -> Import
-- Edit the macro:
+- Edit both macro:
   - Macros -> Edit Macros...
-  - Update the filepath of the Python script with the one you noted in Step 1.
+  - Update the `script_path` variable with the absolute filepath of the Python script you noted in Step 1.
-  - Verify that the Python path is correct (it should match the output of `which python3` in the terminal).
+  - Verify that the Python path is correct (type `which python3` in the terminal and paste the result into the macro).

 ### Step 3: Enjoy the ChatGPT Macro